pcorliss/github-scratchpad/sample_text.md

-Github Markdown Scratchpad
+GitHub Markdown Scratchpad
 ==========================

-This is a quick side-by-side markdown editor using Github flavored markdown.
+This is a quick side-by-side markdown editor using GitHub flavored markdown.
 It uses [Marked](https://github.com/chjj/marked) for markup generation.
-There are still a handful of issues between marked and true github flavored markdown but it's a very close approximation.
+There are still a handful of issues between marked and true GitHub flavored markdown but it's a very close approximation.

-If you'd like to contribute feel free to submit pull requests and issues via the [github repo](https://github.com/pcorliss/github-scratchpad).
+If you'd like to contribute feel free to submit pull requests and issues via the [GitHub repo](https://github.com/pcorliss/github-scratchpad).

 If you have questions please feel free to send me an email. [pcorliss@gmail.com](mailto:pcorliss@gmail.com)

-The CSS is copied from github's site wholesale to give the text the appropriate look and feel.
+The CSS is copied from GitHub's site wholesale to give the text the appropriate look and feel.

-This page is not affiliated with github in any way shape or form.
+This page is not affiliated with GitHub in any way shape or form.

 GitHub Flavored Markdown
 ================================